 Dr. Button completed a post-graduate residency in family practice and ocular disease at Northeastern State University Oklahoma College of Optometry in Tahlequah, OK.

-After practicing in Kansas for two years, She got married to our very own Dr. Evan Button and has joined Family Eye Care.
+After practicing in Kansas for two years, she got married to our very own Dr. Evan Button and has joined Family Eye Care.
 Dr. Button enjoys spending time on the lake with family and friends, especially her dogs, being outdoors, and watching Kansas Jayhawks basketball.
-She resides in Blytheville with her husband and two dogs, Winston and Luna
+She works in Blytheville and Osceola, while living in Blytheville with her husband, son Rider, and their two dogs, Winston and Luna.

 Our staff and opticians are thoroughly trained and knowledgeable in all aspects of the optical field, including selecting frames that best suit the patient's face and style, recommending the appropriate lens and lens options, repairing eye glasses and sunglasses, and fabricating spectacles in plastic, metal, and rimless frames and all aspects of the fitting of contact lenses.